penguin-squad/playlist-app-rn/README.md

 - Firebase Auth
 - Firebase Firestore - Database Storage with Realtime Data Changes
 - Redux - For Data
-- Third-party Component called which can be found [here](https://www.npmjs.com/package/react-native-youtube-iframe)
+- Third-party Component called react-native-youtube-iframe which can be found [here](https://www.npmjs.com/package/react-native-youtube-iframe)
 - Youtube API for Searching Song
 - Redux Thunk for Asynchronous API calls and adding to Redux